Tom Scharpling: The Best Show with Tom Scharpling

 On December 17, 2014, the first episode of The Best Show in its new format, a web-cast and podcast, aired via thebestshow.net from an independent studio in Jersey City.
 The live webcast of the show follows a similar format as it did on WFMU, with callers, skits performed by Scharpling & Wurster, and a three-hour run-time.

 In 2014, the show spawned an Adult Swim special, titled The Newbridge Tourism Board Presents: We're Newbridge We're Comin' to Get Ya!, featuring Wurster, Julie Klausner and Gilbert Gottfried, as well as many Scharpling & Wurster characters from the show.

 The show currently takes place in Los Angeles from the Forever Dog studios in North Hollywood.
-This new iteration of the show includes a live video stream on Twitch, musical performances and two 24-hour episodes, which have featured the likes of Bill Hader, Conan O'Brien, Jarvis Cocker, Bob Odenkirk, Nathan Fielder, and Sarah Squirm.
+This new iteration of the show includes a live video stream on YouTube (formerly Twitch), musical performances and two 24-hour episodes.

 Scharpling & Wurster

 Nearly every episode of The Best Show features an on-air collaboration with Superchunk drummer Jon Wurster.
 The pair met at a concert in the early 1990s, and bonded over their mutual love of Chris Elliott's short-lived sitcom Get a Life.

 Their partnership began with a call aired on Scharpling's music program titled Rock, Rot & Rule, where Wurster portrayed a snobby rock critic, answering questions from incredulous callers that didn't realize it was an act.

 As Scharpling and Wurster, they have released six albums of comedy segments from The Best Show on their Stereolaffs record label.
 In 2013, they released a live set on Third Man Records.

 In 2015, Numero Group released a retrospective box set of their calls from The Best Show on WFMU.
 That same year, the duo made an appearance on Late Night with Seth Meyers.
 The pair voiced characters on an episode of The Simpsons in 2016.